Ratimon/solid-grinder/README.md

 2. Front-end snippets: to atomically connect between encoding and decoding component into single call

-3. CLI: to generate the above solidity snippets (,including Encoder and Decode contracts).
+3. CLI: to generate the above solidity snippets (,including Encoder and Decoder contracts).
 The only task requires to do is to specify the data type to pack the calldata while ensuring security.

 ## Benchmarks